grpc/grpc-dotnet/src/Grpc.StatusProto/README.md

 The standard way for gRPC to report the success or failure of a gRPC call is for a status code to be returned.
-If a call completes successfully the server returns an `OK` status to the client, otherwise an error status code is returned.
+If a call completes successfully the server returns an `OK` status to the client, otherwise an error status code is returned with an optional string error message that provides further details about what happened.
 This is known as the _standard error model_ and is the official gRPC error model supported by all gRPC implementations.